 Bro.
 Daniel, the Assistant to the Overall Servant of MCGI, acknowledged the hardships and rewards of being a Christian mother.
 “To be a mother is not an easy thing; the pain that a mother bears during childbirth [is something] remarkable.”

-“There are many sacrifices to being a mother – which is why if we are able to endure many hardships in this life.
+“There are many sacrifices to being a mother – which is why we are able to endure many hardships in this life.
 It will not be hard for you to endure [difficulties] for the sake of your service to God,” said Bro.
 Daniel.

 The International Mother’s Club was established by Members Church of God International (MCGI) Overall Servants Bro.
 Eliseo Soriano and Bro.
 Daniel Razon, which aims to unite the mothers of the Church, strengthen their spiritual welfare, and help guide them in caring for their families.